☎ Call Today Free Consult

 What Is Fraud?

 According to the law in Texas, fraud occurs when any person intentionally deceives for personal gain or to cause them harm.
 Depending on the nature of the act and the damage caused, injury sustained, or the amount of money involved in the transaction.
-Moreover, the law will determine whether the act is a felony or a misdemeanor, that is, to set the appropriate punishment.
+Also, the law will determine whether the act is a felony or a misdemeanor, that is, to set the appropriate punishment.
 There are several types of fraud, ranging from direct theft of money to the misrepresentation of information for personal gain.
 Texas views fraud as a serious criminal law violation if convicted, the defendant has to face severe penalties.

 Common Types Of Fraud Charges In Texas